● Give first, don't take

 ● Hold ourselves and our clients accountable and responsible.

 ● Dare to think differently, find solutions, challenge everything, disrupt the status quo.

-I was given a unique opportunity to make a leap into business and help build a small concrete subcontracting company doing less than $800K in revenue (15 employees) and growing it into an $80 MM regional construction management organization (250 employees) seven years.
+Long story short, we took this small concrete subcontracting company doing less than $800K in revenue (15 employees) and turned it into an $80 MM regional construction management organization (250 employees) in eight years.

-In addition to leading a great team at 360 Venture Management Group, I also serve as director of the Columbia, mid-Maryland Chapter of Startup Grind, the largest global community of entrepreneurs.
+360 Venture Management Group is built around this philosophy and drives my work as director of the Columbia, mid-Maryland Chapter of Startup Grind, the largest global community of entrepreneurs.

 By the way, I learned the art and science of building businesses by the seat of my pants (University of Hard Knocks).
 Trying, failing, screwing up, learning, and retrying until we succeeded.
 After a decade of doing this, I figured that it was time to put some formal education behind my experience so I got my MBA.

 Thank you Purdue University, Loyola University-Maryland, and the University of Hard Knocks for laying the foundation for me to have the sense of satisfaction and fulfillment to do what I do each day.